Neeraj-mvrk/assignment/README.md

 # assignment
-This js file contain two function which solution of the given
+This js file contain two function which are solution to the given
 Node.JS Programming Questions
 1. Please create a program for ATM.
 The ATM would have different number of notes for each denomination.
 When a user enters an amount to withdraw, it should dispense the minimum number of notes for that amount